We’re Not Ready for Another Pandemic

 The States

 Americans’ experience of the pandemic was largely determined by the state they lived in.
 Texans were allowed to stop wearing masks on March 10, 2021, when less than 10 percent of the U.S. population had been fully vaccinated.
 Hawaiians, meanwhile, were required to keep wearing masks indoors as of May 26, when 40 percent of Americans had been fully vaccinated.
 Last April, a New Yorker might have huddled alone in her tiny apartment while her relatives in South Dakota, which never issued a stay-at-home order, sat in a casino as though it were a normal spring day.
-The entire pandemic was a bizzaro choose-your-own-adventure story in which governors did most of the choosing.
+The entire pandemic was a bizarro choose-your-own-adventure story in which governors did most of the choosing.

 The Trump administration’s unwillingness to have the federal government take the lead made local public-health officials’ job harder.
 Contact tracing became a brand-new, massive undertaking thrust on each state overnight.
 “States were left to figure out contact tracing themselves,” said Steve Waters, the head of Contrace, which helps connect contact tracers with health departments.